mozman/ezdxf/docs/source/entities.rst

 DXFAttr             Version Description
 =================== ======= ===========
 location            R12     vertex location (2D/3D Point)
-startwidth          R12     line segment start width (float), default is 0 endwidth            R12     line segment end width (float), default is 0 bulge               R12     Bulge (float), default is 0.
+start_width         R12     line segment start width (float), default is 0 end_width           R12     line segment end width (float), default is 0 bulge               R12     Bulge (float), default is 0.
 The bulge is the tangent of one fourth the included angle for an arc segment, made negative if the arc goes clockwise from the start point to the endpoint.
 A bulge of 0 indicates a straight segment, and a bulge of 1 is a semicircle. flags               R12     vertex flags (int), see table below. tangent             R12     curve fit tangent direction (float)